w4se05/4fkingyears/FY_Applied Math/Random Variables and Distribution ( 7-15)/Expected Value ( Expectation).md

 Tags: [[Lecture 9.pdf]], [[Discrete Random Variables]],[[Continuous Random Variables]]

 > [!Definition]
-> Expected value can be understood as the mean of the function
+> Expected value can be understood as the average value of the function
 >
 ## 1. Of Discrete Random Variables